zerotier/ZeroTierOne/README.md

 Typing `make selftest` will build a *zerotier-selftest* binary which unit tests various internals and reports on a few aspects of the build environment.
 It's a good idea to try this on novel platforms or architectures.

-Windows, of course, is special.
-A Visual Studio solution file is located in the *windows/* subfolder.
-We have not tried MinGW or CLANG for Windows but these may work, though you will have issues building the Windows GUI with them.

-Mac and Windows require tun/tap virtual network port drivers.
-We include pre-built signed binaries for these in `ext/bin`, so you should not need to build these yourself.
-Linux, FreeBSD, and others can use built-in kernel support for tun/tap network devices.

 ### Running

 Running *zerotier-one* with -h will show help.